Join Here | Log In

 Research studies on long Covid:

-• Some researchers writing published journal articles about long Covid aren’t convinced that it is a real condition.
-One study put it: “Critically, we should not dismiss their complaints as being all in their head.
+For example, this Wall Street Journal from March 2021 implied that long Covid could be all in the patients’ heads.
+And a Spectator article in 2022 echoes the sentiment.
+Even some researchers writing published journal articles about long Covid don’t seem completely convinced that it is a real condition.
+One study put it: “…we should not dismiss their complaints as being all in their head.
 This may not be true and, even if correct, is not helpful.
 It is appropriate to acknowledge their distress, get those with fatigue or dyspnea in a structured exercise program, and work with all on symptomatic relief.”[ref]
-(This echoes a lot of research journal articles about ME/CFS — slyly inferring the fatigue was psychosomatic and the patients just needed some exercise, which has now been thoroughly debunked.)

 Defining Long Covid: